Skip to main content

 Markdown sits in a sweet spot: it has enough structure for light parsing (headers, tables, lists) but is still comfortable for humans to read.
 When your output needs to be both machine-parseable and directly displayable — think reports, summaries, or documentation — Markdown is the right choice.

 Markdown tables are especially useful.
 They are the one format where I find models are almost always reliable, probably because LLMs have seen millions of Markdown tables in training data.
+The prompt below asks the model to compare Django, Flask, FastAPI, and Tornado across five columns: best use case, learning curve, async support, and community size.
+Specifying the exact column headers prevents the model from inventing its own.

 Getting a Markdown table from the model